 Rudy Williams joined our staff in 2007 as Lacrosse Director.
 In addition he has been a Group Leader, and now fulfills his current role as Head Counselor for our oldest campers.
 Rudy graduated with a Bachelors in Health and Physical Education from Greensboro College and has a Masters degree in Physical Education from the University of South Florida.
-He is currently a physical education teacher in South Florida where he is also a Varsity Lacrosse coach.
+He is currently a physical education teacher in Greensboro, North Carolina and is the Head Varsity Lacrosse coach at Greensboro Day School.
+Rudy started Rise Lacrosse, a lacrosse and reading program for children in lower socio-economic areas and manages RAW Lacrosse, a travel program in Florida and Delaware.
 His love for children and camp life are the reasons he continues to remain part of the Camp Wayne family.

 Andrew “Groo” Groothuis has been with Camp Wayne since 1980 when he started as a camper.
 Groo has seen camp through virtually every lens, and yet every summer he learns something new and exciting that keeps him coming back for more.
 After several years in the movie business, Groo decided that teaching was his calling.
 He currently hails from Coral Springs, Florida, where he teaches 11th grade US History and coaches Football, Basketball, Baseball and Lacrosse.
 In his current position as Head Counselor of the LIT program, he oversees the day to day program for our LITs.